-There would be a lot of strangers, fawning mothers and witless women.
+There would be a lot of strangers, fawning mothers, and witless women.
 The food and wine would be substandard.
 I hope it would be warm enough.
-Today was a very cold October day.
+Today was an icy October day.

 “Do you think we will be quite safe here ?”
 Miss Bingley whispered to my ear.

 How did she come to stand so near me without me noticing it?
 I shivered, scrunched my nose at the strong smell from her body.
 She smelled like rotten grass.
 Or was it a hamster?
 I was not entirely sure, only that it was not natural, nor sweet.
 I heard her discussing the latest scent she procured from a French modiste that cost a fortune but was highly sought after.
 I wondered at the ladies' senseless expenditure.
 I stepped away from her, nodded my head curtly and then walked into the Assembly following Bingley.

 Tonight's strategy was to avoid Miss Bingley and any women at all costs.
 I hoped Charles and Henry did not dance too much, or I would not be left with any sensible person to talk to for hours.

 Sir William Lucas, the local dignitary, came to greet us.
 He brought along his daughter, Miss Lucas.
 Charles introduced all 11 of us.
 I could see people nearby hushed and gossiped, assessing each one of us like we were a herd of sheep in a market.

 Bingley went off to dance with Miss Lucas, out of courtesy for she was quite plain, and I could see his eyes straying across the room from time to time, to look for a better prospect.
 As soon as I heard people talking about my 10,000 a year, I stalked off to a corner of the wall and observed the people.